qhool/erbi/doc/erbi_statement.md

 <br></br>

-<p>Bind given parameters to this statement.
+Bind given parameters to this statement.
 May be supplied as a positional list, or by name (contingent on driver support).
-Statement  - erbi statement handle
+- Statement  - erbi statement handle
-BindValues - List of parameter values</p>
+- BindValues - List of parameter values
 <a name="execute-1"></a>

 ### execute/1 ###